devblp/devblp/README.md

-# Hi there.
-I am Kritika 👋.
-Welcome To My Github Page!!!
-# Hello! 👋 I'm [Your Name]
+# Hello! 👋 I'm sina

 ---

 ## About Me

 Hello!
-I'm [Your Name], a programmer and web developer with experience in various fields of software development.
+I'm sina, a programmer and web developer with experience in various fields of software development.
 I am passionate about learning new technologies and working on challenging projects.

 - 📍 Location: [City, Country]
 - 🎓 Education: [Degree] from [University/Institute]